Michigan solar rebates and incentives: 2025 guide

 Bonus: HOAs can no longer stop you from going solar

 This one isn't an incentive, but it's worth mentioning.
-Thanks to a new state law, homeowners' associations (HOA) are prohibitted from banning solar panel installations.
+Thanks to a state law in July 2024, homeowners' associations (HOA) are prohibited from banning solar panel installations.
 This change paves the way for increased solar adoption in the Great Lakes State.

 Utility companies in Michigan—including Xcel Michigan, DTE, Consumer's Energy, Great Lakes Energy Coop, other electric co-ops, and municipal providers—do offer solar buyback programs through the state’s Distributed Generation Program.